beeckcenter/softwarecollaborative.org/about/index.md

 ---
-title: About the State Software Collaborative
+title: About
+nav_order: 2
 ---

+# About the State Software Collaborative

 ## Problem